Suya678/Chat_Application/server/test/out/production/java_test/README.md

   ```bash
   make
   ```
-**Note**: Differnet machines may produce differnt results.
-It was observed that on other machines, the tcp connection would be closed by the Java client, but on the server side, it would show as established.
-This course is unknonwn, as running lsof while inn this state shows that the connection is still established, so the server program cant actually know if the process was the cause of it

 ## Known Issue
 *This issue does not occur on the course-provided VM.*
 ### Connection State Inconsistencies
-**Operating System Differences**: On a separate machine from the course provided Vm, the following was observed:
+**On a separate machine from the course provided VM, the following was observed:**:
 * Java client disconnects ~6000 clients in quick succession
 * Server shows connection as still established
 * Each test relies on the server not having any prior connected clients.
 So, some of the tests fail.
 * `lsof` confirms connection remains established

-**Root Cause**: Unknown however, it only happens during rapid disconnections ~6000 clients at once **Note**: Pressing `Ctrl+C` to terminate the Java test program will properly close all client connections, as it triggers the JVM shutdown hook that runs cleanup code.
+**Root Cause**: Unknown however, it only happens during rapid disconnections ~6000 clients at once.

+**Note**: Pressing `Ctrl+C` to terminate the Java test program will properly close all client connections.
-This implies the connection state inconsistency is likely related to how quickly connections are closed, rather than an issue with the closing process itself.
+This implies the connection state inconsistency may be related to how quickly connections are closed, rather than an issue with server not cleaning up dead clients.
-It does not happen on the
+Also, the issue disappears if small delay is put between client disconnections using ```Thread.sleep()``` function in java.

 ## System Constraints
 * Maximum Clients: 6000
 * Maximum Rooms: 50
 * Maximum Username Length: 32 characters
 * Maximum Room Name Length: 24 characters
 * Maximum Clients per Room: 120
 * Maximum Content Length: 128 characters
-* Worker threads used By The Server: 128
+* Worker threads used By The Server: 4

 # Test Cases